Omusubi0123/mpi-tutorial/mpi-tutorial.typ

 == MPI_Allgather
 #slide[
 - `MPI_Scatter` and `MPI_Gather` conduct many-to-one or one-to-many communication.
-- It is useful if you send data from multiple processed to multiple processes.
+- It is useful if you send data from multiple processes to multiple processes.
 - *MPI_Allgather* is a collective communication function that collects data from all processes in a communicator and sends it to all other processes.
 - It is like first `MPI_Gather` and then `MPI_Bcast`.
 Collect data by process rank order.
 ```c